Frequently Asked Questions

 Getting best results from Pour Copper

-You should also avoid putting poured copper areas across the whole design.
-Instead you should continue to use the powerplane facilities in the plotting to create the necessary 'negative' (and where necessary 'positive') plots needed to generate the filled areas.
-Filling them yourself can lead to over-large plot files, and can also affect the general performance of editing your designs within Easy-PC itself.
+On layers where there are few if any tracks, you should also avoid putting poured copper areas across the whole design.
+Instead you should continue to use the powerplane facilities in the plotting to create the necessary plots needed to generate the filled areas.
+Filling with poured copper can lead to over-large plot files, and can also affect the general performance of editing your designs within Easy-PC itself.
+If using whole plane pours is necessary, the pouring should be done at as late a design stage as possible because of the performance impact.